DrakenWan/AutoDrive-GTA5/README.md

     - Note: if you want to pause for a break during data collection, you can toggle the `T` key to pause/unpause.
     - To **visualize the collected data**, you can run `python visualise_training_data.py`.
 This will open a cv2 window showing entire sequence of the collected training data along with key labels in cmd.
 If you want to quit you can press `q` button while cv2 window is active.

-4. `python balance_data.py` file can be run to just take a look at class imbalance stats of the data.
-The balancing of data had been explicitly disabled.
-Project report explains the reason in detail
+4. **Preprocess data**: This part is necessary to be run before the subsequent steps.
+It changes the data format in the saved numpy arrays for efficient processing during training and other steps that come after.

 5. **Model Training**: For training just run `python train_model.py`.
 This will take on average a time of 2 hrs on 1.5 GB worth of data.
 If you want you can explicitly increase the `batch_size` hyperparameter to increase the `time/epoch`.
 Epochs can be increased too but it will take a huge amount of time (in scale of days).